-The prized Lemon Boys are sugary sweet, high yielding, and can be harvested throughout the season if kept well.
+The prized Lemon Boys are sugary sweet, high yielding, and can be harvested throughout the growing season if kept well.

 Best Soil for Lemon Boy Tomatoes